 Each year, Inman News reports on what the major trade group economists are forecasting for real estate the coming year.
-This year, when we caught up with housing gurus to talk about their 2005 forecasts, we decided to look back at what they told us last year to see how their original predictions played out.
+Now we are looking back at what they told us last year to see how their original predictions played out.

-Here’s a look back at what the trade groups originally predicted was in store for 2004, compared with what each is now predicting for this year totals.
-We also include what they are now forecasting for 2005.
+Here’s a look at what the trade groups originally predicted was in store for 2005, compared with what each is now predicting for this year totals.
+We also include what the experts are now forecasting for 2006.

 Mortgage Bankers Association